Brazil's CB Bioenergia to invest USD 15m in new ethanol plant

 Wheat.
 Image source: Pixabay.

-August 25 (Renewables Now) - Brazilian bioenergy firm CB Bioenergia will invest a total of BRL 75 million (USD 14.7m/EUR 14.8m) to set up an ethanol production facility in Rio Grande do Sul, the state government announced on Tuesday.
+Brazilian bioenergy firm CB Bioenergia will invest a total of BRL 75 million (USD 14.7m/EUR 14.8m) to set up an ethanol production facility in Rio Grande do Sul, the state government announced on Tuesday.

 A protocol has been signed by state officials and company representatives to enable an investment of BRL 35 million through state incentives.